swcarpentry/website/_posts/2016/04/2016-04-04-maintaining-a-lesson.md

 in addition to writing to `fig`, we add the basename of the file to make managing the figures much easier.
-Some of these details are documented in a section called [Writing lesson with R Markdown][layout-rmd].
+Some of these details are documented in a section called [Writing lessons with R Markdown][layout-rmd].

     # Code at the beginning of each lesson.
 We use chunk option `include = FALSE` to
     # hide this from the rendered file.